nkarl/nkarl.github.io/src/content/blog/2024-05-5-trying-out-nix.md

 </p>
 </blockquote>

 Nix relies on these files to build or rebuild the system.
-Now, this is where Nix shines: every build/rebuild generate a new snapshot.
+Now, this is where Nix shines: every build/rebuild generates a new snapshot.
 In other words, building/rebuilding a Nix system is always **generative**.
 This is why Nix users can experiment and customize their systems without fear.
 If something unexpectedly breaks, you can simply take out the breaking dependency and rebuild to an earlier version.
 Or even simpler, you can revert to an earlier snapshot (that *has not been garbage collected*).

 <blockquote style='color:green;font-size:1em;padding:0 0.75em;margin-left:2em'>
 <p>